PaulSpaurgen/interface-v2/README.md

 - `src/`: This is the heart of the project, inside it we have the `lib/` and the `routes/` folder.
 All routing, utils, components, pages and etc. reside in here.
 - `static/`: Any static assets like images and logos.
-- `.env.example`: contains an example `.env` file that needs to be added to ensure that the project runs runs correctly
+- `.env.example`: contains an example `.env` file that needs to be added to ensure that the project runs runs correctly.
 - `.eslintignore`: Files and folders to ignore while linting.
 - `.eslintrc.cjs`: Configuration file for ESLint.
-- `.gitignore`: Git files and folders to ignore
+- `.gitignore`: Git files and folders to ignore.
 - `.npmrc`: contains config for customizing npm behaviour.
 - `.prettierignore`: contains glob patterns to ignore files/directories in your working directory while formatting code.
 - `.prettierrc`: Configuration file for customisizing code formatting rules for prettier.